Explore Careers - Job Market Report

 Outlook & Prospects for Other Technical Occupations in Therapy and Assessment in Fredericton--Oromocto

 The future forecast and current conditions for an occupation can vary based on location or due to changes in the economy, technology, or demand for a product or service.

 |Location||Employment Potential||Release Date|

-For the 2014-2016 period, the employment outlook is expected to be good for Other Technical Occupations in Therapy and Assessment (NOC 3235) in the Fredericton - Oromocto region.
+For the 2015-2017 period, the employment outlook is expected to be fair for Other Technical Occupations in Therapy and Assessment (NOC 3235) in the Fredericton - Oromocto region.

 This outlook is the result of an analysis of a number of factors that influence employment prospects in this occupation.
 Some of the key findings are that: